Delete-Agency/page-locker/README.md

 Type: `boolean`<br>
 Default: `true`

-Use default online styles.
-If `false` you should defined your styles with `options.lockedClass` and `options.lockedClassIOS`
+Whether or not use out-of-the-box inline styles.
+If set to `false` you should defined your styles with `options.lockedClass` and `options.lockedClassIOS`

 ### lockedClass